t-haskell/t-haskell/README.md

 - 👋 Hi, I’m Thomas Michael Haskell, @t-haskell
-- 👀 I have always been deeply interested in Computer Science and lately found myself focusing on cybersecurity.
+- 👀 I have always been deeply interested in Computer Science and lately found myself focusing on data science and machine learning.
-- 🌱 I’m currently learning Assembly Language (CISC260) and C++ (CISC220) at the University of Delaware.
-I have already learned Python (CISC108), Java (CISC181), C (CISC210) and the Terminal Control Language (CISC210).
+- 🌱 I’m currently enrolled in courses using DLV (Logic for Programming) and C (Operating Systems) at the University of Delaware.
+I have already completed coursework with C++ (Data Structures), Assembly Language (Machine and Assembly Organization), Python (Intro to CS I), Java (Intro to CS II), C (Systems Programming) and the Terminal Control Language (Systems Programming).

 - 📫 Reach me at ...
 EMAIL -> tommyhaskell3@gmail.com, PHONE -> +1 (443)-995-5660

 <!---